 In Step 1, you defined your objectives.
 Now, you must determine how frequently you prefer to post and then plan your content.

 Do you have sufficient information to post weekly, every other week, monthly, or quarterly?
 Consistency is key, so endeavor to keep to your schedule.

 To stay on top of deadlines and information, some companies use an editorial calendar or timeline.
-This document, typically, shows your blog’s posting dates and writing deadlines, topics, proposed headlines, photo sources, and a notes section that includes other pertinent information about each post.
+This document typically shows your blog’s posting dates and writing deadlines, topics, proposed headlines, photo sources, and a notes section that includes additional pertinent information about each post.

 Of course, you can tailor your timeline to fit your specific needs.